Can LASIK Improve Reading Vision?

 Another option is multifocal LASIK a procedure where the laser reshapes the surface of the eye in a fashion that mimics the appearance of bifocal or multifocal contact lenses.
 Multifocal LASIK can reduce the need for reading glasses, but there's an increased risk of glare and halos after this procedure, which may be difficult to reverse.

-Perhaps an even better presbyopia correction surgery than monovision LASIK or multifocal LASIK is corneal inlay surgery.
-In this procedure, a laser is used to create a small pocket in the center of the cornea, and a tiny optical device (corneal inlay or corneal implant) is then placed in this pocket, which self-seals.
+In this procedure, a laser is used to create a small pocket in the center of the cornea of one eye, and a tiny optical device (a corneal inlay or corneal implant) is then placed in this pocket, which self-seals.

 A corneal inlay procedure can be performed for people who have perfect distance vision without corrective lenses and just need help with presbyopia-related reading vision problems.
 Or it can be performed some time after LASIK for people who also need vision correction for nearsightedness, farsightedness, and/or astigmatism.